2021 - 2022 School Year Spending Plan

 Public Comment:

-This plan was created based on feedback from stakeholders as outlined above and is designed specifically for the ARP and CRRSA federal funding spending over the next two to three years.
+This plan was created based on feedback from stakeholders as outlined above and is designed specifically for the ARP and CRRSA federal funding spending over the course of the grant period.

-If you wish to provide comments or give feedback on the district’s proposed spending plan, please email Ashley Goodacre with the email subject “Use of Federal Funds Feedback”.
+If you wish to provide comments or give feedback on the district’s spending plan, please email Ashley Dubois with the email subject “Use of Federal Funds Feedback”.

 Additional Resources: